 Consider how to support individuals who will be unable to attend in-person sessions due to their circumstances (e.g., health, personal, or travel restrictions).

 It may be necessary to restrict access to or close laboratories and research activities if transmission control measures cannot be implemented in those settings.
 Review activities requiring in-person attendance (e.g., care of animals, plants, cultures; preservation of materials requiring special storage; maintenance of essential equipment).
 Determine whether staff can be trained to perform multiple or similar functions across multiple research projects.

 Control access to labs to help limit the number of people who interact with one another (e.g., using timeslot sign-up sheets, or by assigning individuals or cohort groups to a schedule).
 Allow time between users to clean and disinfect shared equipment touch surfaces, and ventilate the laboratory air.

-Collaborate with organizations offering student internships, co-op placements, work-terms, or apprenticeship training about the importance of implementing risk mitigation strategies to offer enrichment learning or work opportunities.
+Collaborate with organizations offering student internships, co-op placements, work-terms, or apprenticeship training about the importance of implementing control measures to offer enrichment learning or work opportunities.
 Review options for students who may not be able to find a placement opportunity or whose placement has been cancelled.

 Review options to support students.
 How will housing, access to health care, food, information, and other services be provided if they must complete a mandatory quarantine period before or after arriving on campus or in the local community?

-There are additional exemptions and restrictions for international students depending on where they live and study.
-Consider how to support students with living arrangements, or the necessary documentation to enter and remain in Canada (e.g., a valid study permit, letter of introduction, post graduate work plan).
+There may be additional exemptions and restrictions for international faculty and students depending on where they live, work, and study.
+Consider how to support individuals with living arrangements, or the necessary documentation to enter and remain in Canada (e.g., a valid work or study permit, letter of introduction, post graduate work plan).

 It may be necessary to restrict or close residences if there is increased risk of COVID-19 transmission, e.g., dormitory style rooms, and those with shared washroom and other facilities.